 Internet Marketing Articles

-written by author of the marketing book
+Internet marketing articles written by or referencing Larry Bailin, author of the great book on marketing,

 Mommy, Where Do Customers Come From?
-Larry Bailin

 Interested in marketing articles?
 Want the latest and most up to date marketing advice and information?

 Check out the official marketing BLOG for Mommy, Where Do Customers Come From?
 Or read more Internet marketing articles at SingleThrow.com.
 Topics include social media marketing, SEO, and more.

 Want to use these articles in your publications or on your website?

 Feel free to take any of the articles and use them however, we do require that you do not edit the article, you include the "By-Line" included with the article, include the footer found at the bottom of each article complete with links back to this website.

 Online real estate advertising hit about $2 billion last year, accounting for roughly 15 percent of all real estate ad spending.
 It’s projected to eclipse real estate newspaper advertising in just another few years to become the dominant real estate ad medium, a report by media analyst Borrell Associates Inc. says.
 Before you rush to join the bandwagon, though, take time to know what separates good from bad online advertising.
 The difference between the two might not be what you think it is...
 Read More